-Editor’s note: The 2016 IDaaS Magic Quadrant is out and available here.
+Editor’s note: The 2018 IGA Magic Quadrant is out, check out our coverage here.

 Analyst house Gartner, Inc. has released the latest iteration of its annual Identity Governance and Administration (IGA) Magic Quadrant (MQ) report.

 In the 2016 MQ for IGA Gartner evaluates the strengths and weaknesses of 15 vendors that it considers most significant in the IGA market, and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 Gartner does not endorse any vendor, product, or service depicted in its research publications.